-About one-fifth of all 401(k) plan participants who had the option to borrow from their plans had a 401(k) loan outstanding at the end of 2014, according to the EBRI report.
-Their average loan balance was $7,780 and the median loan balance was $4,239.
+About one-fifth (19 percent) of all 401(k) plan participants who had the option to borrow from their plans had a 401(k) loan outstanding at the end of 2016, according to EBRI.
+The average unpaid balance was $7,907 and the median loan balance outstanding was $4,279.

 Most financial professionals, however, insist that those saving for their retirement only tap their 401(k) as a last resort.
 (Related: Four reasons why your 401(k) may not be enough)

 “The reason is that this money is specifically for use when you are not working,” said IRS enrolled agent and chartered retirement planning counselor Abby Eisenkraft, CEO of Choice Tax Solutions in New York City.
 “If you are young, working, and can't save, what happens when you are older and not working?
 Social security hardly covers rent for most people, and for others with a paid up mortgage, there are still real estate taxes and other large expenses.”

 Because participants contribute pretax dollars to a 401(k) plan, but repay a 401(k) loan with after-tax dollars and also pay taxes when they take distributions from the plan, participants essentially pay taxes twice on the loan amount, said Pamela Bobersky, a qualified 401(k) administrator and president of AMI Benefit Plan Administrators in Youngstown, Ohio.
 Further, many plans charge a fee to take out the loan and a fee to maintain the loan.

 Make sure you are borrowing because of a true emergency, such as not being able to pay your rent and not being able to downsize to a less expensive residence.